forgeservicelab/ansible-roles.forge_ssl/README.md

 # FORGE SSL

-A Simple role uploadign our certificate and key.
+A Simple role uploading our certificate and key.

-On must put the private key to ./files/forgeservicelab.fi.key before using it.
+One must put the private key to ./files/forgeservicelab.fi.key before using it.

 The certificate is already there.